tkilla64/eurorack/README.md

 busboard:
 A small busboard with room for 10 pcs 16-pin boxed headers and provisions for a +5VDC linear regulator.

+dvca:
+Dual LIN/LOG VCA based on the MFOS design by Ray Wilson.

 feitw:
 My take on the famous "Fastest Envelope in the West", designed by René Schmitz.